MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/troubleshoot-always-on-availability-groups-configuration-sql-server.md

     `DNS Lookup failed with error '11001(No such host is known)' `

-4. Ensure the endpoint  is config ured for the cor rect IP/port t ha t AG is defined for
+4. Ensure the endpoint is configured for the correct IP/port that AG is defined for.
-    - Run the followin g query fr om on the Primary and then eac h  Secondary replica t hat is not connecting to find the endpoint URL and port
+    - Run the following query from on the Primary and then each  Secondary replica t hat is not connecting to find the endpoint URL and port

     ```sql
     select endpoint_ur l from sys.availability_replicas